haverland/collectmeteranalog/README.md

 You can see the counter and have to readjust the label.
 If it is correctly, you can click on update.
 If not use the slider to adjust it.

-The prediction on the left side can help you to identify the digit.
-But beware the model can be only a help for you.
-Don't trust the recognition!
+The prediction on the left side can help you to identify the number.
+But beware the model can be only a help for you. **Don't trust the recognition!**

 <img src="images/Labeling3.png" width="600">